 The Greek Septuagint was written in Alexandria, Egypt.
 This was the first copy of the Hebrew OT into Greek, the "English" language of its time.

 Philo and Josephus thought it to be divinely inspired.
 The Old Armenian, Old Georgian, Syriac, and Slavonic Old Testament finds their respective roots in the Septuagint.

 It is also quoted throughout the New Testament, and was highly regarded by the early Church Fathers.
 The LXX has very interesting things to say about the Nephilim in Genesis.
 The Septuagint leaves no room for debate, as the phrase bene elohim is translated as "angels of God".
-These are the words Christ and His disciples would have read in the New Testament.
-It logically follows, they would have believed the Nephilim to be half divine beings.
+These are the words Christ and His disciples would have read.
+It logically follows they would have believed the Nephilim to be half divine beings.